Drupal for large (distributed) development teams and staged

 — adds support idempotent migrations (manifests).

-The following goals where set when developing Krafwagen:
+The following goals were set when developing Krafwagen:

 - We wanted to make sure all the required information to run an